 Despite these challenges, single-cell RNA-seq has been used broadly to interrogate transcriptional responses of immune cells in the tumor microenvironments and to identify transcriptional responses to treatment resistance.2 Bioinformatics tools, like the Seurat or Cellenics, have also been developed and offer an end-to-end single-cell RNA-seq data analysis tool.8,9

-Single-cell transcriptomics applications in cell and gene therapy
+Single-cell transcriptomic applications in cell and gene therapy biomanufacturing

 ScRNA-seq can identify active or inactive genes and pathways associated with the onset and progression of certain diseases.1 This information can be used to determine relevant cell and gene therapy targets.

-On the cell and gene therapy development side, scRNA-seq has been used to identify CAR-T cell populations associated with satisfactory and poor treatment outcomes.10 Also, scRNA-seq can be used as a lower-cost alternative to single nucleotide variants (SNVs) or splice variant analysis to examine treatment outcomes for gene editing technologies.1
+On the drug development side, scRNA-seq has been used to identify CAR-T cell populations associated with satisfactory and poor treatment outcomes.10 Also, scRNA-seq can be used as a lower-cost alternative to single nucleotide variants (SNVs) or splice variant analysis to examine treatment outcomes for gene editing technologies.1

 Single-cell epigenomics